Fei-Sheng-Wu/html-text-marker/README.md

 htmDeleteAll(element, 'text')
 ```

-Format text in a custom manner, where `{0}` in the provided format is replaced by the provided text:
+Format text in a custom manner, where every `{0}` in the provided format is replaced by the provided text:

 ```js
 htmCustomizeAll(element, 'text', '<b>{0}</b>(<i>auto replaced by <u>html-text-marker</u></i>)')